Common categories of Alternative Investments include:

 CFA Alternative Investments Level 2 Sample Questions and Answers

-The provided sample questions exemplify the level of complexity and depth encountered in the Level 2 exam.
-They are presented as item sets, each accompanied by a vignette that creates a scenario designed to assess your understanding of the CFA Level 2 Curriculum.
-It’s worth noting that on the actual exam, each vignette applies to four questions, but we’ve included a few extra questions to enhance your learning experience.
-We strongly recommend reviewing the detailed explanations provided for each question.
-UWorld’s question bank is specifically designed to familiarize you with exam-style questions and provide comprehensive explanations to help you grasp the tested concepts thoroughly.
+These sample questions exemplify the level of complexity and depth encountered in the Level 2 exam.
+They are presented as item sets, each accompanied by a vignette that creates a scenario designed to assess your understanding of the CFA Level 2 curriculum.
+It’s worth noting that each vignette applies to 4 questions on the actual exam, but we’ve included a few extra questions to enhance your learning experience.
+We strongly recommend reviewing the detailed answer explanations provided for each question.
+UWorld’s question bank will familiarize you with exam-style questions and provide comprehensive explanations to help you grasp the tested concepts thoroughly.

 Which of Li’s statements on Tailwind’s fund structure is incorrect ?